shashankxsharma/library-management-system/Readme.md

 ## 🚀 Overview

-This is a simple console-based Library Management System built using Java.
+This is a console-based Library Management System built using Java.
-The project demonstrates core Object-Oriented Programming (OOP) concepts and basic layered architecture.
+The project demonstrates Object-Oriented Programming (OOP), layered architecture, and real-world backend logic such as validation and state handling.

 ---